lynnpepin/lynndotpy_xyz/content/posts/mouse_wiggler_python.md

 > **tldr:** I need a USB mouse wiggler and I want to make it myself.
 I used a spare [Adafruit Neopixel Trinkey](https://www.adafruit.com/product/4870) with CircuitPython to prototype a simple mouse wiggler, which can be enabled/disabled with a touch.
 Handling "wiggling" state and input required some debouncing code, which was the most complicated part.
 The whole `code.py` script is available at the end.
 >
-> This is a prototype-- I've had a hankering to learn embedded rust and this is how I did it.
+> This is a prototype-- I've had a hankering to learn embedded rust, and this is how I made a quick prototype with CircuitPython.
 [A picture and comments are on my Mastodon](https://mastodon.social/@lynndotpy/112144884913215202).

 <!-- more -->
 ---

 # Life's hard with two laptops that are eager to nap...

-> **tldr:** Juggling two work laptops with work-mandated screen shutoffs required I dig into my microcontroller reserves.
+> **tldr:** My employer enforces a 10-minute screen shutoff, but I have the atypical case of juggling two laptops which I often have to switch between I dug into my microcontroller reserves with the goal of making a USB mouse wiggler that I can keep active while I am at my desk.

 In my day job, I have a problem: I have two laptops, a Mac and a Windows machine, both of which have a mandatory 5-minute screen timeouts.